Can the Best Magazine in Texas Be Saved?

 Meanwhile, Draper told The Daily Beast in an email, “I’ve made my concerns heard [internally].
 Those concerns are real—but I’m also painfully aware of the blunders I committed early in my journalistic career and don’t see anything that’s happened here that’s inherently insurmountable.”

-“Tim is a symptom,” said one former staffer who requested anonymity out of fear of professional retaliation in the future.
+“Tim is a symptom,” said one former staffer who requested anonymity out of fear of professional retaliation.
 “The person who set that situation up is Paul: Paul Hobby.”

 “Honestly, I feel bad for Tim,” said the staffer, one of the many who left the magazine over the last 18 months.
 “He’s been put in a very difficult position.
 Here’s a guy who wants to move up in journalism.
 He’s working at a university alumni magazine, and here comes Paul Hobby offering you this incredible job that he’s obviously not qualified for.
 What are you going to do—turn that down?”